Introduction

 To check the SecureMode state, we need to run the ramboot loader.
 To do that, I

-tool with the RK3568MINIALL_RAMBOOT.ini
+used the boot_merger tool with the RK3568MINIALL_RAMBOOT.ini config file to

-create rk356x_ramboot_loader_v1.21.108.bin
+create rk356x_ramboot_loader_v1.21.108.bin:

 |